syncfusion-content/ej2-grid-docs/ej2-javascript/grid/paging.md

 domainurl: ##DomainURL##
 ---

-# Paging in ##Platform_Name## Grid control
+# Paging in ##Platform_Name## Grid component

+Paging provides an option to display grid data in segmented pages, making it easier to navigate through large datasets.
+This feature is particularly useful when dealing with extensive data sets.

-Paging provides an option to display Grid data in page segments.
-To enable paging, set the [`allowPaging`](../api/grid/#allowpaging-boolean) to true.
-When paging is enabled, pager component renders at the bottom of the grid.
-Paging options can be configured through the [`pageSettings`](../api/grid/pageSettings).
+To enable paging, you need to set the [allowPaging](../../api/grid/#allowpaging) property to **true**.
+This property determines whether paging is enabled or disabled for the grid.
+When paging is enabled, a pager component rendered at the bottom of the grid, allowing you to navigate through different pages of data.

-In the below sample, `pageSize` is calculated based on the grid height by using the `load` event.

-To use paging, inject the [`Page`](../api/grid/page) module in the grid.
+To use paging, you need to inject the **PageService** into the provider section of your **AppModule**.
+This service provides the necessary methods and events to handle paging functionality.

+Paging options can be configured through the [pageSettings](../../api/grid/pageSettings) property.
+The `pageSettings` object allows you to control various aspects of paging, such as the page size, current page, and total number of records.

+> You can achieve better performance by using grid paging to fetch only a pre-defined number of records from the data source.

+## Customize the pager options

+Customizing the pager options in the Syncfusion Grid allows you to tailor the pagination control according to your specific requirements.
+You can customize the pager to display the number of pages using the `pageCount` property, change the current page using `currentPage` property, display the number of records in the grid using the `pageSize` property, and even adjust the page sizes in a dropdown using the `pageSizes` property.
+Additionally, you can include the current page as a query string in the URL for convenient navigation.

+### Change the page size

+The Syncfusion Grid allows you to control the number of records displayed per page, providing you with flexibility in managing your data.
+This feature is particularly useful when you want to adjust the amount of data visible to you at any given time.
+To achieve this, you can utilize the [pageSettings.pageSize](../../api/grid/pageSettings/#pagesize) property.
+This property is used to specify the initial number of records to display on each page.
+The default value of `pageSize` property is **12**.

+The following example demonstrates how to change the page size of a Grid using an external button click based on **TextBox** input.

 {% if page.publishingplatform == "typescript" %}